javaneil/Carson/README.md

 **1 - Realtime monitoring of urn status**

-Urn status is continuously monitored and status displayed on a mobile device such as an iPhone or Android tablet with user selectable alarm thresholds.
+Urn status is continuously monitored and status displayed on a mobile device such as an iPhone or Android tablet with coffee selectable alarm thresholds.

 **2 - Site data collection of usage and ambient conditions**